 During your psychiatry clerkship, you will learn about the major categories of mental disorder, including diagnosis and some methods of therapy.
 In the process, you'll learn how to take a psychiatric history and how to evaluate a patient’s mental status.

-List of Clerkships
+List of Clinical Rotations

 Required clerkships (48 weeks) are in CAPITAL letters; subspecialties in each area follow; for example, all recognized medicine subspecialties are numbered 321 through 338.